ed3ge-geometry/Bidirectional-Geometric-Design-Platform/README.md

 - Piecewise developable surface (PDS) without explicit meshes
 - Inverse design of PDS shell using structural optimization and machine learning
 - Shape design of shells for specified stress distribution

+Once you unpack the .zip file, place the "ED3GE_Tools" folder containing the user object and related files into your Grasshopper UserObjects folder.
+Then, the "ED3GE_Tools" tab will appear on your Grasshopper window.